fastalgorithms/utilities/README.md

 # utilities

-Commonly used utility routines that are shared among several projects
+Commonly used utility routines that are shared among several projects.
+Initial release, v1.0.0.

 ## List of routines:
 | File | Description |